vlad-markovic/Compose-Multimodule-Sample/README.md

 - Navigation structure is defined in `shared_presentation.navigation`.
 - `NavigationAction` is an `interface` for scoping navigation actions.
 - `ToScreen` is a `NavigationAction` representing navigation to a screen.
-- Compose navigation is setup in `shared_presentation.util.BriefActionHandler.kt` file with `fun BriefActioner.setupWith(navController: NavHostController)`, from which handling of `BriefAction`s starting, branching into handling of `NavigationAction`s.
+- Compose navigation is setup in `shared_presentation.util.ViewActionHandler.kt` file with `fun ViewActioner.setupWith(navController: NavHostController)`, from which handling of `ViewAction`s starting, branching into handling of `NavigationAction`s.
 - `NavigationAction`s are sent from `ViewModel`s, for which observing of the actions is auto set-up, as handling is in one place.
 - In the case of fragments use on `fragments` branch, navigating is done using `supportFragmentManager` or `childFragmentManager`, using `Navigation` interface.
 - In the case of `compose branch` handling of `NavigationAction` to navigate from compose screen to compose screen is done simply by passing the String name of the screen to `NavHostController.navigate` function.